Introduction |

 - If measles IgG is negative, the HCW is considered to be susceptible and should be excluded from work (see below)

 - Exposed HCWs who have no documentation of measles immunity (i.e. no previous serology for measles antibodies and no proof of having received measles containing vaccine): should receive one dose of a measles-containing vaccine (i.e. MMR vaccine) if no contraindications exist.
 They are considered susceptible and should be excluded from work (see below).
-Serology should be performed:
+If serology has been performed:

 - If measles IgG is positive, the HCW may return to work.